 Our problems are man-made, therefore they may be solved by man.

-I want to say a big “Thank You” to everyone who supported me in my campaign.
+I want to say a big “Thank You” to everyone who attended the candidate forum in Woodford County.
+It was a great event with some excellent questions.

 Illinois 18th Congressional District